pascallaliberte/sharpen.page/_posts/2020-02-21-freelancing-two-markets-at-once.md

 If that's your case, **hold on a bit**.
 Maybe there's a way to keep your website sharp for those who come to visit.

-Before I make my point, let's got through four types of markets.
+Before I make my point, let's go through four types of markets.

 ---